visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 Figure above shows a simple kenel launched with $2\times 3$ blocks in each grids and $3\times 5$ threads in each block.
 Usually, a grid is organized as a 2D array of blocks, and a block is organized as a 3D array of threads.
 Both grids and blocks use the `dim3` type with three unsigned integer fields.
 The unused fields will be initialized to 1 and ignored.
 ![](./imgs/index/0a808afeeb997181c4aac4013.png)
 Figure: How it really looks like with grid and block size managed as `dim3` type.
+Remember, Thread blocks can be configured to be one-, two-, or three-dimensional. **However, from the hardware perspective, all threads are arranged one-dimensionally.**
 :::

 Because the grid and block dimensionality of a kernel launch affect performance, exposing this simple abstraction provides the programmer with an additional avenue for optimization.
 There are several restrictions on the dimensions of grids and blocks.
 One of the major limiting factors on block size is available compute resources, such as registers, shared memory, and so on.
 Some limits can be retrieved by querying the GPU device.